GenyBTW/qb-policejob/README.md

 # qb-policejob
-Some made a few changes to a r14 adapted qb-policejob
+Some made a few changes to qb-policejob

 Handcuff Changes: